AI4Finance-Foundation/FinRL/docs/source/finrl_meta/overview.rst

 5. Plug-and-play
 ================

 In the development pipeline, we separate market environments from the data layer and the agent layer.
 Any DRL agent can be directly plugged into our environments, then will be trained and tested.
 Different agents can run on the same benchmark environment for fair comparisons.
-Several popular DRL libraries are supported, including ElegantRL
+Several popular DRL libraries are supported, including ElegantRL, RLlib, and SB3.